SteveMiller7/Beat-the-goalie/README.md

 ## Icons

-Arrow icons were soiurced from fontawesome.com
+Arrows and favicon were sourced from fontawesome.com

 # FEATURES